bws428/pytorch-test/README.md

 ## Install Homebrew

 Homebrew is the missing package manager for MacOS.
-It's like `apt-get` on Linux, but better.
+It's like `apt` or `dkpg` or `yum` on Linux, but made for Mac.

 https://brew.sh/